Self-Identification Data Collection in Support of Equity, Diversity, and Inclusion

 - Canada's Fundamental Science Review's recommendation 5.
 2 which states that federal funding agencies “should collaborate to improve data collection and analysis”.

-A harmonized self-identification data collection process allows the granting agencies to monitor the equity performance of its programs and design new measures that achieve greater equity, diversity and inclusion in the research enterprise.
+A harmonized self-identification data collection process allows the granting agencies to monitor the diversity of participants in its programs and design new measures that achieve greater equity, diversity and inclusion in the research enterprise.

 Choosing to self-identify or not will have no consequences for an application.
-In funding opportunities where the Agency may offer special consideration for members of a designated equity group, applicants will be asked to provide their consent separately to use their self-identification information for that purpose.
+In funding opportunities where the agency may offer special consideration for members of a specific population group, you will be asked to provide your consent separately to use your self-identification information for that purpose.